THE INFLUENCE OF THE INTUITIVE-IMITATIVE

 ABSTRACT

 English as a Foreign Language (EFL) students.
-The research was conducted using a mixed-methods
+The research was conducted using a mixed

 confirmed through Cronbach's alpha coefficient (0.770) and expert review.
-The findings indicated that the
+The findings indicated that t

 use strategies based on imitation and repetition to improve their pronunciation, highlighting the importance